SpiceJet

 SpiceJet is an Indian low-cost airline headquartered in Gurgaon, Haryana.
-As of May 2025, it is the fourth largest airline in India by number of domestic passengers carried, with a market share of 4% and connects 73 destinations, including 60 Indian and 13 international from its bases at Delhi and Hyderabad.
+As of May 2025, it is the fourth largest airline in India by number of domestic passengers carried, with a market share of 4%.

-Established as air taxi provider ModiLuft in 1994, the company was acquired by Indian entrepreneur Ajay Singh in 2004 and renamed to SpiceJet.
+Established as air taxi provider ModiLuft in 1994, the company was acquired by Indian entrepreneur Ajay Singh in 2004 and renamed SpiceJet.
 The airline operated its first flight in May 2005.
 Indian media baron Kalanidhi Maran acquired a controlling stake in SpiceJet in June 2010 through Sun Group which was sold back to Ajay Singh in January 2015.
 The airline operates a fleet of Boeing 737 and Bombardier Dash 8 aircraft.

 History

 1984–1996: ModiLuft era

-The origins of SpiceJet can be tracked back to March 1984 when the company was established by Indian industrialist S. K. Modi to provide private air taxi services.
+The origins of SpiceJet can be tracked back to March 1984 when the company was established by Indian industrialist Satish Kumar Modi to provide private air taxi services.
 On 17 February 1993, the company was named as MG Express and entered into technical partnership with the German flag carrier Lufthansa.
-The airline provided passenger and cargo services under the name of Modiluft before ceasing operations in 1996.
+The airline provided passenger and cargo services under the name of ModiLuft before ceasing operations in 1996.

-2005–2013: inception and expansion
+2005–2013: Inception and expansion

 In 2004, the company was acquired by Ajay Singh and the airline planned to restart operations as SpiceJet following the low-cost model.
-SpiceJet leased two Boeing 737-800 aircraft in 2005 and planned to order 10 new aircraft for expansion.
+SpiceJet leased two Boeing 737-800 aircraft in 2005 and planned to order ten new aircraft for expansion.
 SpiceJet opened bookings on 18 May 2005 and the first flight was operated between Delhi and Mumbai on 24 May 2005.
 By July 2008, it was India's third-largest low-cost carrier in terms of market share after Air Deccan and IndiGo.
-Indian media baron Kalanidhi Maran acquired 37.7% stake in SpiceJet in June 2010 through Sun Group.
+Indian media baron Kalanithi Maran acquired 37.7% stake in SpiceJet in June 2010 through Sun Group.
 The airline ordered 30 Boeing 737-8 aircraft worth July 2010 and a further 15 Bombardier Q4 Dash short-haul aircraft worth in December 2010.

 In 2012, SpiceJet suffered a loss of over ₹39 crore owing to increase in global crude prices.
 On 9 January 2012, the Directorate General of Civil Aviation, reported that several airlines in India, including SpiceJet, have not maintained crucial data for the flight operations quality assurance.
 The Bombay Stock Exchange announced that ever since June 2011, SpiceJet had been suffering losses.
 In 2012, Kalanidhi Maran increased his stake in the airline by investing ₹100 crore in the airline.
 The airline returned to profits at the end of the same year.
 SpiceJet entered into an inter airline pact with Tigerair on 16 December 2013 which was scrapped in January 2015.